PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 ## Scalability
 For mostly-read applications ZODB scales brilliantly.
-Multiple disk heads can read simultanwously from different parts of the file used in FileStorage.
+Multiple disk heads can read simultaneously from different parts of the file used in FileStorage.
 Historically its performance under heavy writing was limited because writes all happened at the end of  a single file.
 Only one disk head at a time could write.
 That